Becoming a Training Post

 5. If the practice meets the minimum criteria, WAGPET arranges to visit the practice to meet staff (Practice Manager and Supervisors) and view the facility; outline the education and training requirements within the GP Training Program and the supervisor education and practice contractual obligations.

-6. If the practice and WAGPET are both satisfied that the RACGP and/or ACRRM Standards can be met, WAGPET will approve the practice to be granted Provisional Accreditation and forward a recommendation to the relevant college for endorsement.
+6. If the practice and WAGPET are both satisfied that the ACRRM and/or RACGP Standards can be met, WAGPET will approve the practice to be granted Provisional Accreditation and forward a recommendation to the relevant college for endorsement.

 7. Once endorsed, the practice is advertised to GP Registrars as an Australian General Practice Training (AGPT) facility via the WAGPET website.